Vbhargav370/Candy-Distribution/README.md

 Candy Distribution
 Chef has
-N
 N candies.
-He has to distribute them to exactly
-M
-M of his friends such that each friend gets equal number of candies and each friend gets even number of candies.
+He has to distribute them to exactly M of his friends such that each friend gets equal number of candies and each friend gets even number of candies.
 Determine whether it is possible to do so.

 NOTE: Chef will not take any candies himself and will distribute all the candies.

 Input Format
-First line will contain
-T
-T, number of test cases.
+First line will contain T, number of test cases.
 Then the test cases follow.
-Each test case contains of a single line of input, two integers N
+Each test case contains of a single line of input, two integers N and M, the number of candies and the number of friends.
-N and
-M
-M, the number of candies and the number of friends.
 Output Format
 For each test case, the output will consist of a single line containing Yes if Chef can distribute the candies as per the conditions and No otherwise.